codebender828/breadstick/README.md

 This is particularly useful for building your own themed notification component library.

-[Here are some examples](#) of how to use breadstick to render you own custom element.
+[Here is an advanced examples](https://github.com/codebender828/breadstick-examples) of how to use breadstick to render you own authored toast notifications.

 <a id="render-callback"></a>